rustatian/articles/php_ffi/story.md

 }
 ```

 It is very important not to forget to add the attribute # [no_mangle] to the required function, because otherwise the compiler will replace the name of your function with something like: `_аgs @ fs34`.
 And exporting it to PHP, libffi simply won’t be able to find a function named Fib in the dynamic library.
-You can read more here: [link] (https://en.wikipedia.org/wiki/Name_mangling).
+You can read more here: [link](https://en.wikipedia.org/wiki/Name_mangling).

 In Cargo.toml you need to add the attribute:
 `` ``